Kriangsak Chamanan: Military career

-Premiership
+Prime Minister of Thailand (1977–1980)

 Coup d'état and ascension

-Prior to Kraingsak, the Thanin Kraivichien administration had spiraled the country into a perilous state of civil war.
+Prior to Kriangsak, the Thanin Kraivichien administration had spiraled the country into a perilous state of civil war.
 Incidents involving the Communist Party of Thailand (CPT) in rural areas across Thailand and border clashes with Cambodia and Laos incidents were becoming increasingly frequent.
 The administration's forceful suppressive policy had the perverse effect of increasing the CPT's popularity.
 Furthermore, members and close aides of the royal family also became targets of attacks by the communist insurgents, including the assassination of the queen's secretary and a bomb explosion near the king while he was visiting the south of Thailand.
 The country-wide deterioration and increased activity of communist insurgents induced reactions within the Thai armed forces.
 The first attempt to overthrow the Thanin administration took place in March 1977 and was led by General Chalad Hiranyasiri.
 However, it was unsuccessful and Chalad was executed on Thanin's order.
 With increasing unrest, the Thanin government was finally successfully overthrown on 20 October 1977 when a clique of Thai military officers known as the Young Turks pressured Kriangsak and General Sangad Chaloyu, who had led the 1976 coup that ousted the elected civilian government of Seni Pramoj and appointed the royal favorite Thanin as prime minister.
 Kriangsak was later appointed the new prime minister by a majority vote through both the National Assembly and the NARC.